Gal Gadot Is Refusing To Sign On For #WonderWoman Sequel Unless The Fire Brett Ratner

-It sounds like Wonder Woman has another superpower because Gal Gadot is refusing to sign on for the Wonder Woman sequel unless they get rid of beleaguered Brett Ratner.
+It sounds like Wonder Woman has another superpower, because Gal Gadot is refusing to sign on for the Wonder Woman sequel unless they get rid of beleaguered Brett Ratner.
 Gadot is putting her female empowerment money where he mouth is by saying she wants Ratner booted from every facet of the next Wonder Woman installment.
 Brett Ratner is currently being accused by several women of sexual harassment and sexual assault, and Gal Gadot wants nothing to do with him.

-Brett Ratner is being called out for harassing or assaulting big named actresses including Gadot’s fellow superhero, actress Olivia Munn who says that Brett Ratner sexually harassed her and reoffended against her over the next decade.
+Brett Ratner is being called out for harassing or assaulting big name actresses, including Gadot’s fellow superhero, actress Olivia Munn, who says that Brett Ratner sexually harassed her and offended against her over the next decade.
 Brett Ratner went on radio shows to boast about “banging” her.

 “She was hanging out on my set of After the Sunset, I banged her a few times … but I forgot her.
 Because she changed her name … I didn’t know it was the same person.
 So when she came and auditioned for me for a TV show, I forgot her, she got pissed off and she made up all these stories about me eating shrimp and masturbating in my trailer.
 And my shortcomings.
 She talked about my shortcomings.
 I get it.
 She’s bitter.”